All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Casein Protein

 Casein digests slowly, providing a sustained release of amino acids over several hours.
 This makes it ideal for a pre-bedtime shake to support overnight muscle recovery.
-However, its slow digestion can feel heavy in the stomach for some GLP-1 patients.
+But its slow digestion can feel heavy in the stomach for some GLP-1 patients.
 Start with a small serving and see how you tolerate it.

 Plant-Based Protein Powders